finos/common-domain-model/docs/cdm-guidelines.md

 -   The CDM uses [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) for each of the pojos.
 The distribution ships with the json to java object serialisers.

-# Setting Up Google\'s Guice Injector
+# Setting Up Google's Guice Injector

-CDM uses [Google\'s Guice](https://github.com/google/guice) as a dependency manager.
+CDM uses [Google's Guice](https://github.com/google/guice) as a dependency manager.
 Injector is the core of Guice that contains the whole object graph (context).

 The first step is to initialise the injector.
 There are two options: